-Research interests: My major research aim is to utilise the power of new sequencing technologies to investigate how the genome, transcriptome and proteome link to phenotypic changes.
-I am interested in how we can combine data from genomics, proteomics, biochemistry and behavioural experiments to take a systems biology approach to understanding how phenotypic innovations arise.
-I feel this is an increasingly important aspect of biology which requires researchers to be trained in multi-disciplinary approaches so that these techniques can be utilised to their full potential.
+Research interests: My major research aim is to use the power of new sequencing technologies to investigate how the genome, transcriptome and proteome link to phenotypic changes.
+I am interested in how we can combine data from genomics,biochemistry and behavioural experiments to take a systems-biology approach to understanding how phenotypic innovations arise.

 2014-Present: Post-doctoral Research Assistant , University of Bristol